GARDEN OF LOVERS: SQUARE SAINT-PIERRE

 Vincent van Gogh (1853 - 1890), Paris, May 1887

-Van Gogh called this sunny park scene 'the painting of the garden with lovers'.
-Couples in love are strolling under the young chestnut trees and sitting along the winding paths.
+Van Gogh himself called this sunlit park scene 'the painting of the garden with lovers'.
+Couples in love stroll under the young chestnut trees and sit along the meandering paths.

-He used a free variation on the technique of the Pointillists.
-They built up their compositions from dots of paint.
-Van Gogh instead applied small brushstrokes of varying length in different directions.
-This helped him to create the effect of a radiant spring day, which fit the sense of intimacy and togetherness he wished to express.
-He too longed for a wife and a family, but he had 'the most impossible love affairs’.
-He eventually resigned himself to the situation; he was devoted to his art.
+Van Gogh freely varied the technique of the pointillists.
+They built up their paintings from dots of paint.
+Van Gogh used small brushstrokes of varying lengths.
+He applied them in different directions.
+In this way he achieved the effect of a bright spring day.
+This suited the sense of intimacy and togetherness he wanted to express.
+He himself also longed for a woman and a family, but he had 'the most impossible love stories'.
+In the end, he resigned himself to this; he was devoted to his art.

 This masterpiece by Vincent van Gogh can be seen in the Van Gogh Museum in Amsterdam.
-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥